25 Things to Do in the DC Area This Week and Weekend

 - DC Jazz Festival.
 See musical talents such as Lalah Hathaway and Joshua Bayer live at the DC Jazz Festival this Labor Day weekend.
 There will be daytime performances and after-hours soirées across town at the Anthem, Kennedy Center, Arena Stage, the Phillips Collection, and several other community hubs (Wed-Sun, prices vary, various DC locations).

-- Level 99 grand opening.
+- Level99 grand opening.
 There’s a new adult gaming center in town.
-Level 99 opens this week at Tysons Corner Center, debuting more than 50 mind-bending games, obstacle courses, art installations, arena duels, bites and drinks from Victory Brewing, and more single-player or group fun.
+Level99 opens this week at Tysons Corner Center, debuting more than 50 mind-bending games, obstacle courses, art installations, arena duels, bites and drinks from Victory Brewing, and more single-player or group fun.
 Grownups can challenge their agility and put their puzzle-solving skills to the test across this 40,000-square foot venue (opens Mon, $30+, Tysons).

 - Afro Plus Fest.
 Nigerian Afropop and hip-hop star Asake is one of the international headliners at Afro Plus Fest.
 The music festival features an energetic lineup of African diaspora and Caribbean sounds from artists such as rapper Gunna, Trinidadian singer Machel Montano, and more (Sun, $115+, RFK Festival Grounds).